cjabplanalp/cjabplanalp.github.io/_pages/about.md

 Since then, I've explored breadths of the field through coursework and study, and found that Data Science allows me to combine facets of myself through code: meticulous organization, efficiency, and creation.
 After I declared Data Science, I became passionate about the relationship between people and code, pushing me to also declare Information Science to further investigate the relationship between the two.

 In my free time, I love spending my time outdoors.
-I like warm weather, and in the warmer months, I like being by bodies of water to swim or finding a new basketball court to play with a group of friends.
+I like warm weather, and in the warmer months, I enjoy being by bodies of water to swim or finding a new basketball court to play with a group of friends.
 When it's colder, I love trying new restaurants, playing Rocket League, and walking on the ice of Lake Mendota in Madison.